IDMNYU/DM2173-Motion-Graphics-Studio-SP17/syllabus.md

 ### COURSE GOALS

-* An introduction to designing for time and space including animation, special efffects, and compositing
+* An introduction to designing for time and space including animation, special effects, and compositing
 * Increased competency in visual communication problem solving through research, practice, and evaluation
-* An understanding of the iterative process
+* An increased understanding of the iterative process
 * An Introduction to Adobe After Effects
 * Increased competency in Adobe Illustrator and Adobe Photoshop